yyaass3/ForecastE-commerceSales/README.md

 4. and the last thing to do is runing the code in a text file.

 The output:
-for the output part, i made the code limited to united kingdom as the country and country as the column name to be counted, also i limited the result to 10 sample.
+for this part, i made the code limited to united kingdom as the country and country as the column name to be counted, also i limited the result to 10 sample.
 The output includes:
 1- First and Last 5 rows as sample, also data information and description 2- Analyzing the sold good based on their country, quantity and price